 Mercury Mountaineer owners have reported 3 problems related to warning light on (under the air bag category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Mercury Mountaineer based on all problems reported for the Mountaineer.

 Passenger air bag warning light activated / will not go out. / this a safety issue which chronic on this make and model year / should not be subject to normal warranty terms / should be repaired by Mercury and not the owner / costly repair / normal driving and wear / this issue has not been corrected on my vehicle needs repair.